 Why is NS&I so popular?

 National Savings & Investments (NS&I) is considered by many to be a National Treasure.
 One reason for this is simply the longevity of NS&I. It’s been around for over 160 years.
-And over time, NS&I has offered a number of different products, some of which are competitive and others that are not.
+And over time, NS&I has offered a number of different products, which are sometimes competitive although not always.

-Some of which however could not be found anywhere else, like the Index Linked Certificates, which has given NS&I an edge (although these are no longer on sale).
+Some of which however could not be found anywhere else, like Premium Bonds and the Index Linked Certificates, which has given NS&I an edge (although these certificates are no longer on sale).

-But probably the main benefit, is the unique deposit protection that you have on all cash held with them as they are guaranteed by the Government.
+But probably the main benefit, is the unique deposit protection that you have on all cash held with them as it is guaranteed by the Government.

 This is something other providers simply can’t compete with.
 NS&I is supposed to bear this in mind and rarely will its products be the best in the market – although it is not unheard of.